 A woman who becomes pregnant has choices.
 If she decides to have the child she is under no legal obligation to tell the man with whom she became pregnant.
 If she seeks financial assistance from Centrelink, she may be required to provide information about the father and may be refused assistance if there are not good reasons for her not seeking child support from the child’s father (see Parental responsibilities and child support).

-For telephone counselling, information, referral and support, contact the Council of Single Mothers and their Children (see “Contacts and useful links”).
+For telephone support, information and referral, contact the Council of Single Mothers and their Children (see “Contacts and useful links”).

 Children conceived with reproductive assistance

 Section 7 of the ARTA prohibits assisted reproductive treatment and section 8 of the ARTA prohibits insemination (known as “artificial insemination”) by anyone other than a doctor and for assisted reproductive treatment, in any place other than a hospital or registered clinic and providing divisions 2, 3 and 4 of the ARTA have been met.
 These requirements include consent, unlikelihood of pregnancy other than by treatment procedure, a child protection order check and counselling.
 The penalty is a 480 penalty units (see “A note about penalty units”) or four years imprisonment, or both.
 Section 8 does not apply to a woman or her partner assisting in self-insemination.

 In the case of married heterosexual couples using artificial insemination (AI) and in-vitro fertilisation (IVF), section 10C of the SoCA provides that the husband is presumed to be the father and to have caused the pregnancy and the donor is irrebuttably (i.e. not open to question) presumed not to have caused the pregnancy.
 Similarly, section 10E provides an irrebuttable presumption that a woman who produces a child through the use of another woman’s ovum is irrebuttably presumed to be the mother, and the woman who produced the ovum is irrebuttably presumed not to be the mother.